jackabox/gridsome.jackwhiting.co.uk/content/drafts/firebase-with-netlify-lambda-functions.md

 #### Writing an Example Script

-The following code below is a quick code which will add a new record with a randomly generated ID to a collection.
+The following code below is a quick code that will add a new record with a randomly generated ID to a collection.

 ```js
 const admin = require('firebase-admin')